ohata-toast/EasyMaker/en/console-guide.md

     - **Log Management**: You can save logs generated during RAG execution to the NHN Cloud Log & Crash Search service.
         - For more information, refer to [Addpendix > 2.
 NHN Cloud Log & Crash Search Service Usage Guide and Log Check](./console-guide/#2-nhn-cloud-log-crash-search).

-> [Caution] When using a PostgreSQL Instance, the port must be set to `15432`.
-> For how to create an instance, refer to [PostgreSQL Instance User Guide](https://docs.nhncloud.com/ko/Compute/Instance/ko/component-guide/#postgresql-instance).

-> [Caution] When using NHN Cloud NAS
-> Only NHN Cloud NAS created in the same project as AI EasyMaker can be used.
+!!! tip "Note"

-> [Note] There may be limitations on the format, size, and number of files available for ingestion.
+    There may be limitations on the format, size, and number of files available for ingestion.
 For more information, see [Collect Sync](#rag_ingestion_sync).

+!!! danger "Caution"
+    For how to create an instance, refer to [PostgreSQL Instance User Guide](https://docs.nhncloud.com/ko/Compute/Instance/ko/component-guide/#postgresql-instance).

+!!! danger "Caution"
+    Only NHN Cloud NAS created in the same project as AI EasyMaker can be used.

 <a id="rag.list"></a>